New universal operator approximation theorem for encoder-decoder architectures: Abstract

 \section{Abstract}

-Motivated by the rapidly growing field of mathematics for operator approximation with neural networks, we present a novel universal operator approximation theorem for a broad class of encoder-decoder architectures.
-In this study, we focus on approximating continuous operators in $\CC(\X, \Y)$, where $\X$ and $\Y$ are infinite-dimensional normed or metric spaces, and we consider uniform convergence on compact subsets of $\X$.
-Unlike standard results in the operator learning literature, we investigate the case where the approximating operator sequence can be chosen independently of the compact sets.
-Taking a topological perspective, we analyze different types of operator approximation and show that compact-set-independent approximation is a strictly stronger property in most relevant operator learning frameworks.
-To establish our results, we introduce a new approximation property tailored to encoder-decoder architectures, which enables us to prove a universal operator approximation theorem ensuring uniform convergence on every compact subset.
-This result unifies and extends existing universal operator approximation theorems for various encoder-decoder architectures, including classical DeepONets, BasisONets, special cases of MIONets, architectures based on frames and other related approaches.\\[0.2cm] \textbf{Keywords:} Approximation theory, universal operator approximation, encoder-decoder architectures, deep learning, compact-open topology, DeepONets, BasisONets, MIONets\\[0.2cm] \textbf{MSC (2020):} 41A65, 68T07, 46E15, 46E10
+Motivated by the rapidly growing field of mathematics for operator approximation with neural networks, we present a novel universal operator approximation theorem for broad classes of encoder-decoder architectures and a wide range of input and output spaces.
+In this study, we focus on the approximation of continuous operators between infinite-dimensional normed or metric spaces in the topology of uniform convergence on compact sets.
+Unlike standard results in the operator learning literature, we additionally investigate the case where the approximating sequence of encoder-decoder architectures can be chosen independently of the compact sets.
+Taking a topological perspective, we point out that compact-set-independent approximation is a strictly stronger property in most relevant operator learning frameworks.
+To establish our results, we introduce new approximation properties of input and output spaces tailored to encoder-decoder architectures.
+These properties enable us to prove a universal operator approximation theorem ensuring uniform convergence on every compact subset of the input space.
+Our results unify and extend existing universal operator approximation theorems for various encoder-decoder architectures, including classical DeepONets, BasisONets, MIONets, architectures based on frames and other related approaches.
+A notable feature of our framework is that it also applies to metric spaces beyond the normed setting.
+In particular, it allows the consideration of $p$-Wasserstein spaces of probability measures as input or output spaces, and Skorohod spaces of c\`adl\`ag functions as input spaces.
+This generality also opens up potential applications in optimal transport.\\[0.2cm] \textbf{Keywords:} Universal operator approximation, encoder-decoder architectures, DeepONets, BasisONets, MIONets, uniform convergence on compacta, approximation properties of metric spaces, Wasserstein spaces, Skorohod spaces\\[0.2cm] \textbf{MSC (2020):} 41A65, 68T07, 46B28, 49Q22